RomanDrebotiy/AmiFEM/README.md

 1. definition of finite elements of any order by adjoint basis on triangle
 2. abstract form language for defining linear problems
-3. only dirichlet constition is supported now
+3. only Dirichlet boundary condition is supported now
 4. contour integrals are not supported for now
 5. any geometry can be defined
 6. triangle lib is used for triangulations